-Other assumptions and estimation uncertainties, included in respective notes are as under:
+c) Other assumptions and estimation uncertainties, included in respective notes are as under:

 - Recognition of deferred tax assets is based on estimates of taxable profits in future years.
-The Group prepares detailed cash flow and profitability projections, which are reviewed by the board of directors of the Holding Company.
-The Holding Company's tax jurisdiction is India.
-Significant judgments are involved in estimating budgeted profits for the purpose of paying advance tax, determining the provision for income taxes, including amount expected to be paid / recovered for uncertain tax positions - Measurement of defined benefit obligations and other long-term employee benefits: see Note 34 - Assessment of the status of various legal cases/claims and other disputes where the Group does not expect any material outflow of resources and hence these are reflected as contingent liabilities.
-Recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources - see Note 36 - Impairment of financial assets see Note 33 - Impairment of goodwill see note Sa
+The Company prepares detailed cash flow and profitability projections, which are reviewed by the board of directors of the Company.
+The Company's tax jurisdiction is India.
+Significant judgments are involved in estimating budgeted profits for the purpose of paying advance tax, determining the provision for income taxes, including amount expected to be paid / recovered for uncertain tax positions. - Measurement of defined benefit obligations and other long-term employee benefits: key actuarial assumptions see Note 34 - Assessment of the status of various legal cases/claims and other disputes where the Company does not expect any material outflow of resources and hence these are reflected as contingent liabilities.
+Recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources see Note 38 - Impairment of financial assets see Note 33